-The results of the simulation of LSTF SB-CL-18 show that ATHLET 3.3 predicts the main phenomena during the sequence in good agreement to the experimental observations like primary pressure, break flow rates and cladding temperatures.

-The highest deviations are calculated for the intact loop ECC injection mass flow and the fluid temperatures for both the intact and break loop on the cold leg side.
+The results of the simulation of LSTF SB-CL-18 show that ATHLET 3.3 predicts the main phenomena during the sequence in good agreement to the experimental observations like primary pressure, break flow rates and cladding temperatures at low and middle rod altitude.
+The highest deviations are calculated for the ECC injection mass flow, the cladding temperatures at high rod levels, and the fluid temperatures in the upper downcomer.

-Generally, both code versions ATHLET 3.3 and ATHLET 3.2.1 predicts a quite similar behaviour of the sequence.
-If deviations occur, both codes are better or weaker for some properties, which cancel each other in general.
+Generally, the code versions ATHLET 3.3.0 and ATHLET 3.3.1 predicts a quite similar behavior of the sequence.
+Version ATHLET 3.2.1 shows differences for few values after 550 s, which is probably caused by the differences of the predicted accumulator injection flow rates.